Understanding Break-in Period in Bike Insurance Renewal

 -

-Q1.
-What is the role of a grace period in bike insurance?
+Q. What is the role of a break-in period in bike insurance?

-Ans: The grace period is an extension the insurer gives the policyholder to renew their expired policy and keep the policy coverage intact.
-Usually, this grace period ranges from 30-90 days so that you can renew your policy without any hassles. -
+Ans: The break-in period is an extension the insurer gives the policyholder to renew their expired policy and keep the policy coverage intact.
+This usually ranges from 30-90 days so that you can renew your policy without any hassles. -

-Ans: No inspection is required if you have purchased your two-wheeler insurance from Policybazaar.com. -
+Ans: No inspection is required if you have purchased your two-wheeler insurance from Policybazaar.com.
+However, you must also check the same with your insurer. -

 ^The renewal of insurance policy is subject to our operations not being impacted by a system failure or force majeure event or for reasons beyond our control.
 Actual time for a transaction may vary subject to additional data requirements and operational processes.